Forestry

 A Pocket Guide to Arkansas Forest Health

-The Arkansas Department of Agriculture is pleased to announce the release of the Pocket Guide to Arkansas Forest Health, a guide to insects, diseases, and other tree-injuring factors in the Natural State.
-The handbook is designed to serve as an identification tool and includes example images of injury, potential causes, and management strategies.
+The Pocket Guide to Arkansas Forest Health was released in 2022 and is a guide to insects, disease, and other tree-injuring factors in the Natural State.
+This handbook is designed to serve as an identification tool and includes example images of injury, potential causes, and management strategies.
+Download your free copy today!

 Forest Pests to Know